-Procrastination is often the label given when we do not take action, or when we start something and do not see it all the way through to completion.
+Procrastination is often the label given when we don’t take action, or when we start something and don’t see it all the way through to completion.

-At some point in time, even the most productive and focused people succumb to procrastination.
+At some point, even the most productive and focused people succumb to procrastination.
 We may not even realise it, but procrastination will affect our happiness and how we feel each day.

-There are a number of reasons why people procrastinate and these include:
+There are several reasons why people procrastinate and these include:

 - Having conflicting priorities.